-Science at Year 9 will focus on the two strands: Science Understanding and Science Inquiry Skills.
-In Semester One the students will continue to develop their Science understanding, focusing on Control and Regulation, how different body systems interact with each other to function and fix issues.
+Science in Year 9 will focus on the two strands: Science Understanding and Science Inquiry.
+In Semester One the students will continue to develop their science understanding, focusing on the Nervous System, its structure and function and will investigate disorders affecting the nervous system.
 Students examine the structure of the atom, developing the understanding of what makes up everything around us including nuclear radiation and decay.
-Within each topic they will be able to experience 'real world' situations and examples to develop their science understanding, knowledge transference and how science links to the world in which we live